To fix converging verticals

 If neither of those options works for you, though, Lightroom provides several ways to straighten converging verticals.
 The Lens Correction panel, which we use here, enables you to manually or automatically counteract perspectival distortion and make walls run parallel with the edges of the frame.

-STEP BY STEP: Get a better perspective
+Step-by-step guide: Get a better perspective

 You can remove the white edges by dragging Scale to the right, but this also removes the top of the building.
 Click on Constrain Crop to remove the white edges but preserve the top of the house.
 Now, manual adjustments like this are effective, but there’s a better technique…